 Rape Crisis England & Wales is the national umbrella body for our network of autonomous member Rape Crisis Centres across England and Wales and was set up to support their specialist work.
 We also raise awareness and understanding of sexual violence in the wider community and with local, regional and national government.

-We currently have 44 member Rape Crisis organisations, providing services in 56 locations across England and Wales.
+We currently have 44 member Rape Crisis Centres, providing services in 55 locations across England and Wales.

 The first Rape Crisis centre opened in 1973.
 Since then, Rape Crisis Centres have been providing frontline specialist, independent and confidential services for women and girls of all ages who have experienced any form of sexual violence at any time in their lives.